-PLS 3013 Comparative Political Regimes and Ideologies.
-This course is comparative on two levels: [1] it examines the relationship between theory and ideology with the actual institutions and political culture and practices of given states, including the historical development of that relationship and [2] it compares different regimes as classified by type and geographical region.
+PLS 3013 Comparative Political Regimes and Thought This course is comparative on two levels: [1] it examines the relationship between theory and ideology with the actual institutions and political culture and practices of given states, including the historical development of that relationship and [2] it compares different regimes as classified by type and geographical region.
+A particular emphasis is placed upon political theories from theorists from Western and non-Western states.
 Case studies are balanced between large and small states and Western and non-Western states.
+Prerequisite: PLS 1033 International Relations.

-PLS 3053 American Constitutional Law I. This course begins with an examination of the structure and processes of the federal judiciary.
+PLS 3053 American Constitutional Law I This course begins with an examination of the structure and processes of the federal judiciary.
 Particular notice is paid to the procedures and jurisdictions of the Supreme Court.
 Topically, the course focuses on the relationship, from the perspective of powers and restraints, between Congress and the Executive Branch [especially concerning separation of powers and checks and balances] as well as on the constitutional relationship between federal and state government.
+Prerequisite: PLS 1013 American National Government.